global-input/global-input-message/README.md

 ```

-### More Advanced Examples
+### More Examples
-You can declartively define a complex UI elements on the mobile screen.
-For example you can compose a Video Player Controller to allow users to control the video from the mobile, or you can compose a game pad on the mobile screen to control a game running on your computer.
+You can declaratively define a set of UI elements and then customise any of them with ```style``` attributes.

 For more advanced example, please visit:

 [Global Input Website](https://globalinput.co.uk/).